 Working Solo in your pajamas, is not all fun and games; until you realize the only person (well, creature) you’ve had a verbal conversation with in the past week, is your dog or cat.

+The Isolation is Real in The Life of A Freelancer; Unless You Put in The Work To Combat It!

 Other Freelancers aren’t just an asset for your bank account; but for your sanity and well-being as well!
 Create Your Freelance Community, with a meet-up or weekly chat; which involves Freelancing Friends you hold near and dear.